gridscoot

 No paid placement

 Ever.
 Retailers cannot buy slots, accent badges, or sort tweaks.
 The same algorithm runs for every product.
+Holds at the default trust_weight=0 (pure cheapest) and at every opt-in value the user sets.

 ◆ pledge 02

-No retailer bias
+No retailer bias at default

 ◆ pledge 03